aws-samples/sample-resource-quota-and-control-plane-utilization/cmd/ratelimit/README.md

 ![Metric Filter](../../media/metric-filter.png)

 From there you want to use the `ERROR` filter pattern which will match any error logs the solution produces.
 On the next screen you give your metric a name and a namespace and you you will have the ability to create an alarm on this metric to signal that there was some downstream error that occured during processing!

+##### Recommendation

+Create your Error metric in a unique namespace specific for the application.
+Error Metrics are 1 dimensional so without this, they will collide with other error metrics that may exists in the namespace.

 ## Creating an Alarm